SquadFM/Squad-Field-Manual/README.md

 - Before you use voice chat remember this: A.B.C.
 Accuracy, Brevity, Clarity.
 Your squad leader will thank you, and the rest of the squad will too.
 - Always check your map to see if you're looking at an enemy or friendly soldier.
 - Don't ever say "101 degrees" in squad chat.
 Any degree direction in squad chat is useless and anybody not in local range will just get a confusing direction to look at.
 Stick to local chat for degree information.
+- Don't say "Enemy on me".
+Not in local chat and especially not in squad chat.
+Other players do not know who said "On me".
+If they are quick enough to spot your name in the voice chat notification they would still have to open their map and then find where you are.
+Say at least "Enemy on YOURNAMEHERE's position" and give some indication on where you are.
+To describe where you are use:
+	- landmarks (e.g. bridge, village, mountain)
+	- features of the map (water tower, radio antenna, police station, main road, etc.)
+	- your SLs position
+	- cap zones
+	- on where you are relative to your other squad members For example:
+	- "I am west of the brigde"
+	- "I am 50m south of SLs position"
+	- "Enemy armour spotted, south of Market, aprox.
+100 meters"
+	- "Enemy squad approaching our defense flag from the west"
+	- "Enemy vehicle north of squad leader"
+	- "I am the most northern squad member"
+- If you're incapacitated you could say "I'm down.
+Enemy on YOURNAMEHERE's position" on local voice chat.
+Your SL or FTL can use their map and look for a faded arrow (faded green if it's someone from your own squad, otherwise faded blue) and hover over it to see if it's you and mark it.
+However it's usually best to give some indication on where you are (especially over squad chat).
+- FTLs should mark any callouts on the map to decrease SL load.
 - The map is split up in grids.
 A grid is a network of evenly spaced horizontal and vertical lines used to identify locations on a map.
 Each grid has a number and a letter, which you can see on the edge of the map, A1 being top left and J10 being bottom right.
 - Each of these grids have their own grid, called keypad.
 Keypad is a subdivision of the grid location which is numbered like the layout of a keypad on your PC keyboard.
 1 is bottom left, 3 is bottom right, 7 is the top left, 9 is the top left and 5 is the center, just like the 1-9 on your keyboard numpad.
 It allows you to very quickly give a precise location.
 - Grid locations should be used rarely.
 It's time consuming to bring up the map and to figure out what grid you're referring to.
 Better to say "Enemy BTR north-west of the objective, on the road" rather than "Enemy BTR A5-6-4".
 Grid coordinates are handy though when there's an enemy HAB somewhere without any landmarks to reference.